nnfuzzy/dsmachine/Readme.md

 # dsmachine
 Vagrant/Ansible usage to generate a simple - data science machine -
+* Be aware building spark needs some memory and it looks like 2G isn't enough'!
+* I'll improve the env_vars part asap (DRY)

 ## Install necessary packages  (debian based systems)